MENU

 Moral Pride Across Cultures

 Moral pride is the warm glow you feel after helping, sharing, or including someone, and it contributes to character and virtue development.
-In this project, alongside cross-cultural collaborators, we study children's feelings of moral pride across contexts, how moral pride is socialized by parents, and how this emotion may contribute to children's prosocial repertoires.
+In this project, alongside international collaborators, we study children's feelings of moral pride across social contexts, how moral pride is socialized by parents, and how this emotion may contribute to children's prosocial repertoires.

 Socialization Through Parent-Child Conversations